lamini-ai/lamini-ai.github.io/docs/inference/batching.md

-## Bigger inference

-Batching requests is the way to get more throughput.
-It's easy: simply pass in a list of inputs to any of the classes and it will be handled.
+Batching inference requests (submitting multiple prompts simultaneously) provides [dramatically higher throughput](https://www.lamini.ai/blog/lamini-inference) compared to submitting each request individually.

+### Use cases

+- [Memory Tuning](../tuning/memory_tuning.md) using both evaluation and data-generation agents
+- Evaluation agents that enable rapid feedback loops during model development by automatically measuring model performance
+- Data-generation agents for expanding tuning and evaluation data sets without tedious manual effort
+- Async inference for enriching or updating data in the background

+### A better way to batch

+Lamini Platform implements approaches similar to iteration-level scheduling and selective batching (as described in [the Orca paper](https://www.usenix.org/system/files/osdi22-yu.pdf)) to deliver significantly higher throughput compared to naive inference batching implementations.

+Naive batching has two major drawbacks:

+1. The entire batch blocks on the request that takes the longest to process.
+1. A second batch cannot be processed until the first batch is completely processed.

+Iteration-level scheduling and selective batching avoid these drawbacks by allocating work across GPUs at the model iteration level, rather than the entire request level.

+### Example

+Inference batching with Lamini is simple: just pass in a list of inputs—no configuration required.

 === "Python SDK"

-    ```python hl_lines="5-9"
+    ```py
+    # code/batching.py

     from lamini import Lamini

-    llm = Lamini(model_name="meta-llama/Meta-Llama-3-8B-Instruct")
+    llm = Lamini(model_name="meta-llama/Meta-Llama-3.1-8B-Instruct")
     llm.generate(
         [
             "How old are you?",
             "What is the meaning of life?",
             "What is the hottest day of the year?",
         ],
-        output_type={"response": "str", "explanation": "str"}
+        output_type={"response": "str", "explanation": "str"},
     )

     ```

 === "REST API"